xbeat/Machine-Learning/README.md

 The Rectified Linear Unit (ReLU) is a popular activation function in neural networks.
 It's simple yet effective, helping to solve the vanishing gradient problem.
 In this presentation, we'll build a ReLU function from scratch in Python.

+## Claude-The Role of Kernels in Support Vector Machines

+The Kernel Trick Fundamentals

+The kernel trick enables Support Vector Machines to operate in high-dimensional feature spaces without explicitly computing the coordinates of data points in that space.
+This transformation allows SVMs to find nonlinear decision boundaries by implicitly mapping input data to higher dimensions.

 ## De-normalized Data for Machine Learning Models in Python

 Understanding De-normalized Data